-What do you expect if you decide to travel to Rome in winter?
+What can you expect if you decide to travel to Rome in winter?
 Mostly, an Italian holiday is paired with warm, sunny days and gelato, but there are so many advantages to spending the coldest days of the year in Rome.
 The prime consideration is that it never gets too cold in Rome!
-I’ve spent the last three years’ winters wearing only a light quilted jacket, while the most extreme temperature was roughly minus 3.
-Days are shorter,; the sun sets at 17:30 against the 09:30 of the summers, but this also means shorter lines at the monuments’ entrance and a less crowded historical center.
+I’ve spent the last three years’ winters wearing only a light quilted jacket, while the most extreme temperature was roughly minus 2.
+Days are shorter,; the sun sets at 17:30 against the 21:30 of the summers, but this also means shorter lines at the monuments’ entrance and a less crowded historical center.
 The Christmas atmosphere is exceptional in one of the world capitals of Christianity: think of all the Christmas markets and the decorations, and, after the holidays are over, it starts another period the citizens impatiently look forward to: sales season!
 Here are some ideas and tips to consider when you plan your trip to Rome in winter, plus an introduction to our holiday customs and local events.

 ROME IN WINTER: PLAN YOUR TRIP WISELY